Ordering-Free Inference from Locally Dependent Data

 \textbf{Literature Review: } The early literature of robust inference under weak dependence and heteroskedasticity has focused on consistent estimation of asymptotic covariance matrix (\citet*{White:80:Eca}, \citet*{Newey/West:87:Eca} and \citet*{Andrews:91:Eca}).
-The consistent estimation involves a choice of a tuning parameter which needs to increase not too fast with the growing sample size to achieve consistency.
 A more recent strand of literature uses inconsistent scale normalizer that uses a fixed smoothing parameter (\citet*{Kiefer/Vogelsang/Bunzel:2000:Eca} and \citet*{Kiefer/Vogelsang:2002:Eca}).
 For example, \citet*{Phillips/Sun/Jin:07:JSPI} and \citet*{Sun/Phillips/Jin:11:ET} considered power kernels. \citet*{Jansson:72:Eca} and \citet*{Sun/Phillips/Jin:08:Eca} explored higher order accuracy of fixed smoothing asymptotics over increasing smoothing asymptotics. \citet*{Sun:14:Eca} established related results in a more general context of two-step GMM estimation.
 In the meanwhile, \citet*{Muller:07:JOE} showed non-robustness of HAC estimators to local perturbations of the DGP and proposed a class of quadratic long-run variance estimators. \citet*{Sun/Kim:15:ReStat} proposed asymptotic F tests based on fixed smoothing asymptotics in the GMM framework with weakly dependent random fields.
 Also apart from this econometrics literature, it is worth noting that \citet*{Shao/Politis:13:JRSS} applied the fixed smoothing approach to subsampling inference that uses a calibration method.

 Robust estimation of asymptotic covariance matrix has received a great deal of attention in the literature of linear panel models and spatial models as well. \citet*{Arellano:87:OBES} proposed HAC estimation in linear panel models with fixed effects. \citet*{Driscoll/Kraay:98:ReStat} suggested a simple approach of HAC estimation in linear panel models based on cross-sectional averages of moment functions. \citet*{Vogelsang:12:JOE} compares the two approaches using fixed smoothing asymptotics.
 See also \citet*{Kelejian/Prucha:2007:JOE} and \citet*{Kim/Sun:2011:JOE} for HAC estimation in spatial models.